tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 #### Functions

-A function call is a request to LiveCode for information.
+A function call is a request for information.
 A function is stated using the name of the function, followed by opening and closing brackets that may contain any parameters that specify the details of what the function is to act on.

-When you use a function in a statement, LiveCode calls the function to compute the specified information, then substitutes that information in the script as if the script had originally written that information in place of the function call.
+When you use a function in a statement, xTalk calls the function to compute the specified information, then substitutes that information in the script as if the script had originally written that information in place of the function call.
 The information returned can therefore be